 - Tap COVID-19 Exposure Logging at the top

-- For now, you’ll need an authorized app before Exposure Notifications can be turned on.
+- You’ll need an authorized app before Exposure Notifications can be turned on.
 But then you can tap the toggle to turn notifications on or off

 - You can also delete the exposure logs manually at any time at the bottom of the settings